MichiHo/studienprojekt/README.md

 ## For exploring ADE20k:

--   `ade20k/class_query.py` lets the user interactively select classes for which either a number of examples is extracted from the dataset, or the total number of images containing the class is counted and displayed.
--   `ade20k/class_stats.py` can be optionally given a classname.
-It will then compute stats for either only this class or all classes.
-When computing stats for all classes, it counts the images containing each class and the total number of instances of each class and outputs those, along with the 'objectcounts' and 'proportionClassIsPart' properties from the ADE20k-index, into a csv-file.
-When computing stats for a single class, it loads the json file for each image containing the class, counts how often the objects of this class are part of which or no class and outputs those into a csv-file.
+-   `ade20k/create_ade_stats.py` needs the whole dataset and creates a pkl-file containing parents (with counts), objectcounts and scene presence for each ADE-class and number of images for each scene.
+-   `ade20k/list_parents.py` does the almost the same for single classes.
+It takes classnames as input and creates a csv file each with all parents instances of this class can have and how often that is the case.
+It needs the full dataset.
--   `ade20k/examples.py` extracts one example for each class in a list, with outlines drawn around the class instances.
+-   `ade20k/ade_class_examples.py` extracts examples for each given class, with outlines drawn around the class instances.
+-   `ade20k/query_ade_stats.py` takes the ade_stats file and lets one pick classes interactively, for which all possible parent classes are shown with the count of how often it is the case, and also how often the class appears in which scene.
--   `ade20k/img_details.py` interactively takes image IDs (which are used in the ADE-index) and shows contained classes and counts.
+-   `ade20k/ade_img_details.py` interactively takes image IDs (which are used in the ADE-index) and shows contained classes and counts.
 -   `ade20k/img_outlines.py` takes a folder containing images and their corresponding json files, and is configured with a list of ADE-class names and colors and saves the images, with colored outlines of the class instances, in an output folder.
--   `ade20k/additional_dataset_stats.py` takes the whole dataset and creates a pkl-file containing parents (with counts), objectcounts and scene presence for each ADE-class and number of images for each scene.
--   `ade20k/make_summary.py` takes a set of ADE-classes and creates a HTML file with examples and statistics.
+-   `ade20k/create_ade_summary.py` takes a set of ADE-classes and creates a HTML file with examples and statistics.
--   `ade20k/objects.py` takes the classes_new file and lets one pick classes interactively, for which all possible parent classes are shown with the count of how often it is the case, and also how often the class appears in which scene.
 -   `ade20k/pick_snippets.py` picks a given number of random snippets from a dataset.

 TODO: one script for one/multiple examples of one/multiple ade-classes, optionally outlined